rtylerlucas/awildtylerappeared/content/posts/2020-reviews/november-in-review-2020.md

 It's hard to believe November 2020 has come and gone.
 Why am I so frequently surprised by the passing of time?
 Who's to say.
 November in Georgia was beautiful.
 Cool but sunny.
 A pleasant contrast to the early fog that starts settling over Seattle around this time of year.

 We hosted a small Friendsgiving with our Atlanta crew.
-Fried turkey _and_ honeybaked ham. 🤤 Our friend group is much smaller than it was in Washington, but thankfully the Atlanta friends we do have exceptional.
+Fried turkey _and_ honeybaked ham. 🤤 Our friend group is much smaller than it was in Washington, but thankfully the Atlanta friends we have are exceptional.

 Jen & I took a quick trip to Disney World with her parents the week before Thanksgiving.
 From beginning to end, the trip was a delight.
 There were lots of laughs, some thrilling rides, some especially wonderful meals, and plenty of quality time with close family.
 It was a healthy detatchment from the normal grind.